 Directions

-6. Pour the dry ingredients into the wet batter and mix at a low speed until just incorporated.
+5. Add the flours, salt and baking soda to the batter.
+Mix at a low speed until just incorporated.
 There can still be a few bits of flour peeking through.

-10. Refrigerate overnight.
+10. Refrigerate at least two hours, up to overnight.

 12. Bake until firm and golden around the edges but still a touch undercooked in the middle, about 12 minutes.
 It is important to take them out of the oven before they are fully baked because the residual heat from the tray will continue cooking them once they're out!
 No one likes a dry cookie.